Kong/unirest-nodejs/README.md

 Creates a cookie, see above for example.

+## unirest.request

+`mikeal/request` library (the underlying layer of unirest-nodejs) for direct use.

 # Request

 Provides simple and easy to use methods for manipulating the request prior to being sent.
 This object is created when a